-Are you interested in a complete bike or rolling chasis?
-Please send us an email or give us a call.
+Are you interested in a complete bike or rolling chassis?
+Please sign up on the waitlist for Custom Select.

-The long-awaited 148x12mm thru-axle rear, 150x15mm thru-axle front, Jones 23" Spaceframe Plus is now available!
-This frameset brings the great handling, rollover capability, and comfort of the Jones Plus in a small frame with great standover clearance for smaller riders.
-It has the same 148x12mm thru-axle (boost) rear end, 150x15mm thru-axle hubs--which allow you to use generator hubs designed for fat bikes--and three water bottle bosses on the downtube to allow you to mount three-hole bottle cages such as the Salsa Anything Cage.
+The size small Jones Plus Spaceframe brings the great handling, rollover capability, and comfort of the Jones Plus in a small frame with great standover clearance for smaller riders.
+It has the same 148x12mm thru-axle (boost) rear end, 150x15mm thru-axle hubs--which allow you to use generator hubs designed for fat bikes--and three water bottle bosses on the downtube to allow you to mount three-hole bottle cages.
 This is also the first Jones frameset to come with our newly-designed thru-axles!
-Jeff wanted to pare-down the thru-axles he used to the minimun by simplifying them as much as possible to make a system that is as reliable, light, and durable as possible.
+Jeff wanted to pare-down the thru-axles he used to the minimum by simplifying them as much as possible to make a system that is as reliable, light, and durable as possible.
 The result is the Jones TA Bolt.
 It works just like a standard quick release thru-axle, but instead of just threading it in until it's tight enough to clamp the quick release, you just tighten this one until it's tight, using a 5mm allen wrench.
 Jeff says it reminds him of tightening the wheels on his bike as a kid, and he is really happy with how positive and solid the connection feels.

 The Jones Plus has shown us how versatile one bicycle can be, and has opened up new territory for many riders; this version updates the axle-spacing to expand the chain-to-tire clearance in the rear--allowing us to use the latest 11 speed drivetrains with the biggest 29x3" tires--and open up the fork to fit the new crop of 150mm generator hubs, making this a truly unbeatable bikepacking rig!
 Whether you want a bike to ride around town with more comfort than you would have thought possible, to shred your local singletrack, or to ride to the ends of the earth, this just might be the one!

-Available in Black, Green (Pantone 2305 U), or Gray (Cool Gray 7 U).
-All colors feature an ED Black underlayer to protect the frame from rust, and a matte clearcoat.
+Available in Black, Red or Gray (Cool Gray 7 U).
+All colors feature an ED Black underlayer to protect the frame from rust, and a matte clear coat.